-- services (e.g. porterage, meet-and-greet).
+- Income from VIP services primarily represents revenue generated through the provision of services, such as access to airport lounges and ancillary services (e.g. porterage, meet-and-greet).
 The Group's performance obligation is to provide the services if and when requested by customers in line with underlying terms and conditions.
 The transaction price follows a fixed price structure.
 The performance obligation is satisfied over time, which corresponds to the revenue recognition methodology applied in terms of IAS 18.
 In addition, the Group issues membership cards that enable members to make use of a variety of VIP services and facilities provided by the airport, such as lounges and access to car parks, over a fixed period.
 Such revenue is recognised over time on a straight-line basis for the duration of the contract with any deferred income being recognised as a contract liability within the line item 'Trade and other payables'.
-The accounting policy corresponds to the revenue recognition methodology applied in terms of IAS 18 - Revenue from meteorological services is generated from the provision of meteorological services to Malta Air Traffic Services (MATS).
+The accounting policy corresponds to the revenue recognition methodology applied in terms of IAS 18. - Revenue from meteorological services is generated from the provision of meteorological services to Malta Air Traffic Services (MATS).
 The Group's performance obligation is to provide meteorological services in respect of air navigation as well as for public, maritime and agricultural purposes and to maintain the equipment and facilities necessary to do so over the specified contractual period.
 The transaction price is a contractually agreed amount recognised over the term of the agreement.
-The performance obligation is satisfied over time, which corresponds to the revenue recognition methodology applied in terms of IAS 18
+The performance obligation is satisfied over time, which corresponds to the revenue recognition methodology applied in terms of IAS 18.

-In addition to the above-mentioned revenue streams. the Group and the Company generate other income that is classified within unregulated revenue, which arises from a variety of services, such as the issuance of security passes, the provision of luggage trolleys, lost and found services and left luggage.
+In addition to the above-mentioned revenue streams, the Group and the Company generate other income that is classified within unregulated revenue, which arises from a variety of services, such as the issuance of security passes, the provision of luggage trolleys, lost and found services and left luggage.